Srinivas-512/PnP_Nystra/README.md

      ```

 4. **Installing dependencies**
-   Make sure you have Python ≥3.7 installed.
+   This code is tested on Python 3.12.2.
 From within the repository root, run:
    ```bash
    pip install -r requirements.txt
    ```